LuukHenk/dotfiles/README.md

 3. Run the setup installer and follow the installation script: `$ ./setup_installer`

 ## The setup

+### Pre-set package managers
+The pre-set package managers and their package destination (bin folder) can be found in the packages.json file in the 'packages_bin' dictionary.

 ### Pre-set configuration sets
-All configuration sets can be found in the packages.json file.
+All configuration sets can be found in the packages.json file below the mangers_bins dictionary

-**Basic configuration**
+**Basic configuration set ("basic")**
-- bashrc
+- bashrc:
 	Symlink configuration file './etc/bashrc' to '~/.bashrc'

+        Contains:
-		- Aliases for programs and easy navigation in shell
+		- Aliases for programs
 		- Easy navigation in shell
 		- Customised terminal coloring
-		- Customised terminal prompt containing git status if availible
+		- Customised terminal prompt, containing git status if availible

-- inputrc
+- inputrc:
 	Symlink configuration file './etc/inputrc' to '~/.inputrc'

+        Contains:
-		- Forward (and backward) per word in the shell using control-<arrowkeys>
+		- Forward (and backward) line per word in the shell using control-<arrowkeys>
 		- Improved shell tab autocompletion

-- xclip
+- xclip:
 	Check for the 'xclip' version using the 'apt' package manager

 - wget
 	Check for the 'wget' version using the 'apt' package manager

- - Neovim (Plugin manager file is owned by [Junegunn](github.com/Junegunn/vim-plug))
+ - Neovim (Plugin manager file is owned by [Junegunn](Junegunn/vim-plug))

 	Check for the 'nvim' version using the 'snap' package manager

 	Symlink configuration file './etc/init.vim' to '~/.config/nvim/init.vim'

+        Contains:
 		- Neovim plugins
 		- Some alternative neovim settings
 		- Neovim key mappings